mstksg/inCode/copy/entries/machines-3.md

 Neat, huh?

-Instead of having to learn over again the logic of `Functor`, `Applicative`, `Arrow`, `ArrowPlus`, etc., you can directly use the intution that you gained from the past part and apply it to here, if you abstract away function application and composition to application and composition in a context.
+Instead of having to learn over again the logic of `Functor`, `Applicative`, `Arrow`, `ArrowPlus`, etc., you can directly use the intuition that you gained from the past part and apply it to here, if you abstract away function application and composition to application and composition in a context.